Dongchel Shin

 Quantum phenomena do not occur in a Hilbert space.
 They occur in a laboratory― Asher Peres.

 Before MIT, I earned B.S. and M.S. degrees in Mechanical Engineering from Tokyo Institute of Technology and the University of Tokyo, respectively.
 Then, I worked at KAIST as a research associate (and fulfilled military service), advised by Prof. Seung-Woo Kim and Prof. Young-Jin Kim.
-There, I carried out experiments on frequency combs
+There, I carried out experiments on frequency combs, time/frequency standards, and precision measurements.

 news